 Think of this as the mostly highly-optioned Katana.
 This is the heated leather seats, SatNav and sunroof package*.

-It takes every awesome feature from the original (pre-MkII) Katana head/combos, and adds a few new tricks:
+At Winter NAMM 2020, we unveiled the new flagship Katana Artist MkII.
+As with the original Artist, it takes every awesome feature from the MkII Katana head/combos, and adds a few new tricks:

 - Newly designed semi-closed back cabinet.
 It’s tough and road ready.
 If you put them side by side, its dimensions are on a similar scale to the Katana 100W 212 combo – so it won’t be shy of air to push either!